fionakolbinger/fionakolbinger.github.io/_pages/team.md

 <div class="team-member">
   <img src="/assets/img/ibtsaamqadir.jpg">
   <div class="team-member-info">
-    <h4>Muhammad Ibtsaam Qadir, BSc</h4>
+    <h4>Muhammad Ibtsaam Qadir, BE</h4>
-    <p>Ibtsaam joined the team in May 2024 as a PhD student in Biomedical Engineering.
+    <p>Ibtsaam joined the team in May 2024 as a graduate researcher in the field of Biomedical Engineering.
 He completed his undergraduate studies in Electrical Engineering at the National University of Science and Technology in Islamabad, Pakistan in 2023.
 His research focuses on deep learning-based analysis of medical imaging and multimodal clinical data for the prediction of disease trajectories in patients with pancreatic disease.</p>
   </div>
 </div>